daharper/Funky/README.md

 ## The Okay

 The DI Container.
 This was quite the struggle.
-The second will be designed better.

 It is rather spartan, but performs well enough.